 in-person and telehealth

 I am constantly amazed at the resilience of the human spirit, despite all we encounter throughout life.
 My hope—and Open Door’s hope—is to provide you with support and a therapeutic relationship within sessions that helps you better understand yourself and your relationships outside of therapy.
-When we get stuck, sometimes we need someone or a community of someones to throw us a life raft.
+When we get stuck, sometimes we need someone or a community of someones to throw us a life raft.Some modalities and methods I use in my practice: Psychodynamic therapy, Gestalt, and elements of somatic, CBT, DBT, and Internal Family Systems.
+I use these practices in collaboration with what you, the client wants from our time together.
+I am trauma-informed in my practice of the theories and techniques I use.

-All faiths, sexual orientations, gender identities, all races and abilities are welcome in our offices.
+All faiths, sexual orientations, gender identities, all races and abilities are welcome in our practice.
 I personally identify as a queer, bisexual, cisgender provider, a parent, a spouse, a person with ADHD, and someone in recovery.
 I’ve been working with the LGBTQIA2S+ community since 2018, and since then have received additional training in kink and polyamorous relationships, parenthood and pregnancy, anti-racism, ADHD and OCD diagnoses, and trauma.
 I’ve received over 30 hours of training on providing trauma-informed transgender and gender-affirming healthcare.

 In my off hours I’m hiking the hills of Middle Tennessee with my kid, listening to 90s rap or old country, drawing and painting, or watching the newest horror movie in theaters.

-• Sierra Tuck, LMSW
+Sierra Tuck, LMSW

 Internship Coordinator, Licensed MSW